-- Co-production offers the space at reduced rates and less up-front expenses so that applicants settle up after ticket revenue is received.
+- Co-production offers the space at reduced rates with less up-front expenses so that applicants settle up after ticket revenue is received.

-- Applicants will retain at least 80% of their box office proceeds.
+- Applicants retain 80% of their box office proceeds.
 The rest covers Echo’s facility costs, including a two-hour technical consult and facility manager during the show.

 - Option to contract with our team: Technical Director Lara Klingeman may be available or can advise on reliable and talented light and sound technicians.
-Other services like Box Office may also be available.
+Other services like Box Office or Front-of- House staff may also be available.

 - Option to use our ticketing system and avoid setting up with a third party.